Federal Defense Lawyer

-Federal defense attorney with 35+ years of experience
+Federal criminal attorney with 35+ years of experience

 Many people who are arrested and charged with a federal crime don’t immediately understand the severity of the charges they face.
 They’re not aware that many of these crimes could mean more severe penalties versus charges at the state level, and they’re often shocked to find out how quickly the math adds up.
 Just a few charges – or multiple counts of a single charge – could mean decades in prison.
-If you are facing federal criminal charges or even suspect that charges might be brought, immediately consult with a Fort Lauderdale federal criminal defense lawyer to best ensure that your rights are protected from the get-go.
+If you are facing federal criminal charges or even suspect that charges might be brought, immediately consult with a federal defense attorney in Fort Lauderdale to best ensure that your rights are protected from the get-go.

 What’s your best legal option?